Thornley House is an almshouse sheltered housing accommodation suitable for those over the age of 55 with a physical, social or financial need.

 Other services such as lunch time meals and cleaning services are available on request at an additional cost.

-We have one apartment available in Thornley House.
+We have three apartments available in Thornley House.

 The apartments are accessible via a secure door with video intercom system, which leads into a communal hallway.